jimibue/joy-of-ai-painting/src/pages/challenge.md

 ---
-title: Intro to React Challenge
+title: Our First Challenge
-pageTitle: Intro to React Challenge
+pageTitle: Our First Challenge
-description: Intro to React Challenge
+description: Try to create a card for Chuck Norris
 ---

-Test your skills. {% .lead %}
+A card for Chuck. {% .lead %}

 ## Instructions

 Well, let's go on a little adventure and create a one-of-a-kind card for my dear friend Chuck Norris.
 We shared a magical camping trip just last weekend, and I want to send him a heartfelt, customized card to remember our time together.
 We'll start with this gentle prompt:

 ```
-bob ross with chuck norris in a landscape with mountains, trees, and a tranquil lake, bob ross style --v 5
+bob ross with chuck norris in a landscape
+with mountains, trees, and a tranquil lake,
+bob ross style --v 5
 ```
-Let's see what happy little images we get from this:

-PIC HERE
+{% figure src="/images/c_r_2.png" caption="b and r"/%}

 Oh my, look at that!
 I seem to be quite the towering figure, while Chuck is just a happy little speck in the scene.
 It's just one of those charming little accidents that make life interesting.
 I'm quite fond of tiles 2 and 3, so I'll create some variations on them, like adding some fluffy clouds or maybe a friendly squirrel.
 But, you know, I feel like giving that prompt another try: